Fantasy football injury outlooks for Week 13

 Quarterbacks

 Jameis Winston, Tampa Bay Buccaneers, right shoulder, (Q), 1 p.m.
-ET: Winston has missed the last three games because of a sprained AC joint in his throwing shoulder, but he made significant improvement during his down time by combining a PRP injection with rest and rehab.
-After undergoing re-evaluation by the medical staff this week, Winston was cleared to resume throwing and returned to practice Wednesday.
+ET: Winston missed the past three games because of a sprained AC joint in his throwing shoulder, but he made significant improvement during his down time by combining a PRP injection with rest and rehab.
+After undergoing re-evaluation by the medical staff this week, Winston was cleared to resume throwing and returned to practice on Wednesday.
 Not only did he return, he was a full participant for three consecutive days, a pretty solid indication that his shoulder has made real improvement.
 Before being shut down, Winston's practice pattern after suffering the injury in Week 6 was to avoid throwing until late in the week -- usually Friday -- and then play on Sunday.
-Whether his struggles in the three weeks that followed were a result of impairment to his shoulder, poor play or both, at least it now appears that Winston has had truly a full week of preparation heading into the Week 13 contest.
+Whether his struggles in the three weeks that followed were a result of impairment to his shoulder, poor play or both, at least it now appears that Winston truly has had a full week of preparation heading into the Week 13 contest.
 That said, he is still listed as questionable, so his status needs to be verified before kickoff.

-Players off game status injury report
+Players off game-status injury report

 Matthew Stafford, Detroit Lions, ankle, 1 p.m.
 ET: It was apparent to anyone watching the Lions' Thanksgiving Day game that Stafford was hurting after getting his ankle rolled up on in the fourth quarter.
-He left the game briefly, had his ankle evaluated and heavily wrapped, then returned to the field -- just as Stafford often does when hurt -- but struggled somewhat in the remaining minutes of the game, completing just 3 of 6 passes.
-He was limping after the game while insisting he would be all right ... and he seems to be, indeed, all right.
-X-rays taken of his ankle were reported to be negative and Stafford showed up at practice Wednesday as a full participant.
-He repeated the effort Thursday and Friday and is off the pregame injury report.
-On Monday, Stafford said his ankle was feeling better and undoubtedly the additional recovery time this week has helped.
-But he is not likely completely past the injury and it could become a factor as the game progresses.
+He left the game briefly and had his ankle evaluated and heavily wrapped, then he returned to the field -- just as Stafford often does when hurt.
+But he struggled somewhat in the remaining minutes of the game, completing just 3 of 6 passes.
+He was limping after the game while insisting he would be all right -- and indeed, he seems to be all right.
+X-rays taken of his ankle were reported to be negative, and Stafford showed up at practice on Wednesday as a full participant.
+He repeated the effort on Thursday and Friday, and now he is off the pregame injury report.
+On Monday, Stafford said his ankle was feeling better; and undoubtedly, the additional recovery time this week has helped.
+But he is not likely completely past the injury, and it could become a factor as the game progresses.

 Tom Brady, New England Patriots, Achilles, 1 p.m.
-ET: As expected, Brady played through the sore Achilles in Week 12.
+ET: As expected, Brady played through the sore Achilles tendon in Week 12.
 Also as expected, the injury really didn't manifest itself in terms of Brady's ability to execute in the game.
 It also didn't go away.
-Brady remains on the practice injury report this week and did not practice Wednesday.
-On Thursday he was a limited participant and by Friday he was removed from the report entirely.
-He was also left off the pregame injury report, so there is no need to worry about his status heading into Buffalo this weekend.
+Brady was on the practice injury report this week and did not practice on Wednesday.
+On Thursday, he was a limited participant, and by Friday, he was removed from the report entirely.
+He also was left off the pregame injury report, so there is no need to worry about his status heading into Buffalo this weekend.

 Cam Newton, Carolina Panthers, right thumb/right shoulder, 4:25 p.m.
-ET: Newton indicated this week that his thumb was indeed sore and coach Ron Rivera acknowledged it might have been a factor in his performance last Sunday.
-The good news is his thumb appears to be improving and after a full practice session Friday, Newton was removed from the pregame injury report.
+ET: Newton indicated this week that his thumb was indeed sore, and coach Ron Rivera acknowledged it might have been a factor in his performance last Sunday.
+The good news is his thumb appears to be improving.
+And after a full practice session on Friday, Newton was removed from the pregame injury report.

 Running backs

 Christian McCaffrey, Carolina Panthers, shoulder, (Q), 4:25 p.m.
 ET: All the Panthers will reveal when it comes to McCaffrey's shoulder is that he took a big hit against the Jets and he is working his way back toward action.
 Whether that action comes on Sunday or is delayed a week is a legitimate question.
-His presence on the field would be missed for the Panthers offense and special teams as a whole.
-Also, it's worth noting McCaffrey had more than 100 receiving yards alone when the Panthers faced the Saints earlier this year.
-Although he did not practice Wednesday, McCaffrey was involved in limited practice Thursday and Friday.
-How he responds to the two consecutive practices, and weighing the benefits of resting him one week to better protect him for the four remaining games, could factor into his status.
+His presence on the field would be missed by the Panthers' offense and special teams as a whole.
+Also, it's worth noting that McCaffrey had more than 100 receiving yards alone when the Panthers faced the Saints earlier this year.
+Although he did not practice on Wednesday, McCaffrey was involved in limited practice on Thursday and Friday.
+How he responds to the two consecutive practices -- and weighing the benefits of resting him one week to better protect him for the four remaining games -- could factor into his status.
 McCaffrey did say he was feeling better late in the week, so he does appear to be progressing.
 His name might be one of the most monitored during pregame inactives, but this is a late-game kickoff, so prepare to have a fill-in on standby.

 Adrian Peterson, Arizona Cardinals, neck, (Q), 4:25 p.m.
 ET: Like McCaffrey, Peterson wasn't known to have an injury issue after last Sunday's game; it wasn't until Peterson was held out of Wednesday's practice that reports of a neck ailment surfaced.
 In fact, Peterson was held out of all practices this week, lending credence to the questionable designation he carries.
 Cardinals offensive coordinator Harold Goodwin said Thursday that Peterson was fine, but his absence from all practices still raises concern.
-According to ESPN.com's Josh Weinfuss, Peterson said he was feeling "pretty good" despite not practicing all week, but was guarded when it came to his status for Sunday, saying only, "I don't know.
+According to ESPN.com's Josh Weinfuss, Peterson said he was feeling "pretty good," despite not practicing all week, but was guarded when it came to his status for Sunday, saying only, "I don't know.
 We'll see."
 Coach Bruce Arians indicated Peterson did not need to practice in order to play.
 This is shaping up to be a game-time decision and, sigh, it is a late-afternoon kickoff.

 Ameer Abdullah, Detroit Lions, neck, (Q), 1 p.m.
 ET: Another running back with a Q next to his name, another neck injury.
-Abdullah was not at practice Wednesday or Thursday but he did turn in a limited practice on Friday.
+Abdullah was not at practice on Wednesday or Thursday but he did turn in a limited practice on Friday.
 According to ESPN.com's Michael Rothstein, Abdullah's response when asked if he was playing Sunday was, "Sure hope so, but you got to ask Coach Caldwell."
-We know by now that Caldwell is not going to show his hand before game time.
+We know by now that Jim Caldwell is not going to show his hand before game time.
 Be sure to check pregame inactives, folks.

 Matt Forte, New York Jets, knee, (Q), 1 p.m.
 ET: Forte headed into last week's game listed as questionable and he ended up being active, so it would seem that would bode well for this week.
-The workload split was something worth watching, knowing that Forte's recent bout of swelling was triggered after Week 9, when he had his heaviest workload of the season (14 carries, 77 yards and two touchdowns with four receptions thrown in for good measure).
-The work was indeed split not two ways, but three as Forte had 10 carries, Bilal Powell had nine carries and Eli McGuire had five.
+The workload split was something worth watching, knowing that Forte's recent bout of swelling was triggered after Week 9, when he had his heaviest workload of the season (14 carries, 77 yards and two touchdowns, with four receptions thrown in for good measure).
+The work was indeed split, not just two ways, but three, as Forte had 10 carries, Bilal Powell had nine carries and Eli McGuire had five.
 None of the three ran exceptionally well, but that could also be attributed, at least in part, to a solid Carolina run defense.
-As for this week, Forte did not practice Wednesday but had two limited practices Thursday and Friday (as compared to last week, when he had only one limited practice).
-His status is expected to be a game-time decision against the Chiefs and it would appear that if he does play, the work split will continue.
+As for this week, Forte did not practice on Wednesday but had two limited practices on Thursday and Friday (as compared to last week, when he had only one limited practice).
+His status is expected to be a game-time decision against the Chiefs; and it would appear that if he does play, the work split will continue.

 Aaron Jones, Green Bay Packers, knee, (Q), 1 p.m.
-ET: When Jones sprained his MCL three weeks ago, ESPN's Adam Schefter reported it was projected to be a three- to-six-week absence, making a return this Sunday on the early side of the timetable.
+ET: When Jones sprained his MCL three weeks ago, ESPN's Adam Schefter reported it was projected to be a three- to six-week absence, making a return this Sunday on the early side of the timetable.
 Still, Jones was on the practice field this week on a limited basis each day in what coach Mike McCarthy referred to as a "trial return."
 Each day's involvement in practice is predicated on a healthy response to the previous work day, so the three consecutive days is a plus.
 Listed as questionable, Jones is shaping up to be a game-time decision.
-With Ty Montgomery now on IR, the backfield would likely be a two-back combo of Jamaal Williams and Jones who, if active, might have a smaller workload initially.
+With Ty Montgomery now on the injured reserve list, the backfield would likely be a two-back combo of Jamaal Williams and Jones, who, if active, might have a smaller workload, initially.

 Alex Collins, Baltimore Ravens, calf, (Q), 1 p.m.
-ET: Previously it was Ravens running back Terrance West who was dealing with a calf injury.
-The injury cost him five weeks and he has been a healthy scratch the last two weeks.
-This week it was Collins who appeared on the injury report because of his calf, although he played well into the fourth quarter of Monday night's game.
-After not practicing Wednesday, Collins returned to full practice Thursday and did so again on Friday.
+ET: Previously, it was Ravens running back Terrance West who was dealing with a calf injury.
+The injury cost West five weeks, and he has been a healthy scratch the past two weeks.
+This week, it was Collins who appeared on the injury report because of his calf, although he played well into the fourth quarter of Monday night's game.
+After not practicing Wednesday, Collins returned to full practice on Thursday and did so again on Friday.
 Those back-to-back practices would suggest he is on the plus side of questionable, although it will be important to check game-day inactives to see who the Ravens plan to put on the field.

-Players off game status injury report
+Players off game-status injury report

 Devonta Freeman, Atlanta Falcons, concussion, 1 p.m.
-ET: Freeman was cleared from the concussion protocol earlier this week after missing the last two games.
+ET: Freeman was cleared from the concussion protocol earlier this week after missing the past two games.
 Not only was he a full participant in practices this week, he was removed from the team's pregame injury report and will face the Vikings, barring a setback.

 LeSean McCoy, Buffalo Bills, knee, 1 p.m.
 ET: McCoy's surprise appearance on Thursday's injury report because of his knee naturally caused some concern.
-But when coach Sean McDermott spoke to reporters Friday about the decision to hold McCoy from Friday's practice, he did not sound concerned, saying it was just general knee soreness and he expected to have him available Sunday.
+But when coach Sean McDermott spoke to reporters on Friday about the decision to hold McCoy from Friday's practice, he did not sound concerned, saying it was just general knee soreness and he expected to have him available Sunday.
 Given McCoy's removal from the pregame injury report, it appears McDermott's lack of concern about his featured back's availability was justified.

 Leonard Fournette, Jacksonville Jaguars, ankle, 1 p.m.
 ET: Fournette continues to appear on the team's injury report, but this week he was a full participant daily (as compared to last week, when he was limited throughout).
 He is expected to play when the Jaguars host the Colts on Sunday.

 Lamar Miller, Houston Texans, knee, 1 p.m.
 ET: Miller was seen sliding off the field and into a group of sideline personnel on Monday night, and the team's medical staff promptly appeared to evaluate his knee.
-Nothing appeared serious because Miller returned to action, but he did end up making an appearance on the team's injury report this week.
+Nothing appeared serious, because Miller returned to action, but he did end up making an appearance on the team's injury report this week.
 He did not practice Wednesday but was a limited participant Thursday and Friday.
 His removal from the pregame injury report signals he will indeed play.

 DeMarco Murray, Tennessee Titans, illness, 1 p.m.
 ET: Murray was a late add to the injury report Thursday because of an illness, but he overcame it quickly.
 A full participant on Friday, Murray is expected to play and will continue to split time with Derrick Henry.

 Mike Davis, Seattle Seahawks, groin, 8:30 p.m.
-ET: Davis was fun to watch in his Seahawks Week 11 debut, but it was short-lived when he was forced out with a groin injury.
+ET: Davis was fun to watch in his Seahawks debut in Week 11, but it was short-lived, as he was forced out with a groin injury.
 Davis missed Week 12 after being listed as doubtful, but there is more reason for optimism this week.
-Davis practiced on a limited basis Wednesday, but upgraded to full sessions Thursday and Friday.
+Davis practiced on a limited basis Wednesday but was upgraded to full sessions Thursday and Friday.
 His removal from the injury report indicates the Seahawks expect to have him available Sunday night, but their rotation of running backs makes it hard to trust any single one.

 Isaiah Crowell, shoulder, Cleveland Browns, 4:05 p.m.
-ET: Crowell has been on the practice injury report for several weeks now, but continues to be removed from the pregame injury report.
+ET: Crowell has been on the practice injury report for several weeks now, but he continues to be removed from the pregame injury report.
 After a full-practice listing for the team's walk-through on Friday (the same pattern as last week), Crowell is ready to play against the Chargers.

 Kerwynn Williams, Arizona Cardinals, ribs, 4:25 p.m.
 ET: Williams has been dealing with cracked ribs and was limited in practice throughout the week as a result.
 His removal from the pregame injury report is key, though, given the very questionable status of Adrian Peterson.
 If Peterson does not play, Williams would expect to see more action.